GabrielSlima/blog/articles/clean-code-formatting-rules.md

   </p>
   <h4>The vertical ordering</h4>
   <p>
       Following the concepts we've been through on the last subheads we will come up with source files organized in layers.
-The high level conpcets will come first, hiding the details and as we go downwards the details are explored.
+The high level concepts will come first, hiding the details and as we go downwards the details are explored.
   </p>

-  <h3>How long should lines be: Horizontal Formatting</h3>
+  <h3>How wide should lines be: Horizontal Formatting</h3>
   <p>
-      Now that you know how long should your source files be, it's time to know how long the lines should be...
+      Now that you know how long should your source files be, it's time to know how wide the lines should be...
       <br>
       I'm going to give you an example of a code with long lines and you will know why they should be short.
 There it goes:
   </p>